katerinazuzana/sign-language-dictionary/README.md

 ![screenshot](screenshot.png)

-**Note:** As I don't have permission to share publically the videos with sign language translations, the videos in the application don't capture actual signing persons – there are demo animations (with a piece of text running across the screen) instead.
+**Note:** As I don't have permission to share publicly the videos with sign language translations, the videos in the application don't capture actual signing persons – there are demo animations (with a piece of text running across the screen) instead.

 ## Requirements